 Easy to Install, Remove and Re-Position

-Inpexpensive installation.
-For surfaces such as drywall (plasterboard), metal, wood, grp etc. simply screw mount to the surface.
+Inexpensive installation: for surfaces such as drywall (plasterboard), metal, wood, grp etc. simply screw mount to the surface.
 Both sides of that panel become the speaker.
 There is nothing to see.
-Wireless as wires are behind panels.
+Wireless as wires are behind panels and Bluetooth options too.
 For exterior artworks there is nothing visible to vandalise.

 In this case the devices allowed us to invisibly transform a 10 meter long wooden walkway into a multichannel speaker array.

-As the walkway runs alongside the boat and the sound emanates from the entire surface of its structure I believe listeners are able to associate sound with the exhibit more directly and more intuitively than if the sound were to be provided by a loudspeaker.
+The sound emanates from the entire surface of the structure.
+Listeners are able to associate sound with the exhibit directly and intuitively.

-Loudspeakers inevitably say to the listener 'I am a loudspeaker', instead we wanted the sound to speak for itself".
+Loudspeakers inevitably say to the listener 'I am a loudspeaker', we want the sound to speak for itself".